the-events-calendar/tribe-common/docs/json-packer.md

 ### Security

+- The JSON Packer API will use Reflection to create representations of objects.
+This means the API will access `private` and `protected` properties of objects.
+If an object contains information that should **not** be stored unencrypted (e.g. passwords), it should not be packed using this API.
 - Use the `allowed_classes` parameter to specify which classes can be instantiated
 - The unpacker creates objects without calling constructors, which bypasses constructor validation
 - Private and protected properties are exposed in the packed JSON